osu-xai/sc2env/README.md

 ````

 Rendered game screenshots and feature maps should be generated as a set of .jpg files in the current directory.

+## Environments

+### Tactical Decision Making

+Action Space: Discrete(4).
+Attack one of four quadrants, each containing a group of enemy units.
+Observation Space: Features, pixels, or structured unit list.
+Reward: Multiple-reward signal representing damage dealt to enemy unit types, one value per enemy unit type.

+### Macro Strategy Task

+Action Space: Discrete(6).
+Build a few units immediately or build more units over time.
+Two unit types are available (offensive and defensive).
+Alternatively, invest in your economy (build SCV) or take a desparate defensive action (launch nuke).
+Observation Space: Features and pixels.
+Reward: Binary win/loss

+### Fog of War Task

+Action Space: Discrete(8).
+Build two groups each consisting of one unit type: Rock, Paper, or Scissors.
+Alternatively take a Scout action to reveal the composition of the opponent's army, or a Counterintelligence action to nullify an opponent's Scout.
+Observation Space: Features and pixels.
+Reward: Binary win/loss